PavelBDM/City-QoL-analylis/README.md

 # City environment and quality of living analysis
-This is a capstone project for a data science certification course
+This is a capstone project for a data science professional certification course